Korean Englishman: Korean Englishman

 In addition, Carrott, Kendall and Kook have been invited to Buckingham Palace twice and spoken with King Charles III on both occasions.
 The second occasion was a British-Korean state dinner featuring South Korean President Yoon Suk-yeol.
 The trio also sat at the same table as Jisoo, Jennie and Rosé of K-Pop girl group Blackpink, which led to Carrott offering to translate for Jisoo and Jisoo accepting.

-Jolly
+JOLLY

-Carrott and Kendal launched a second channel, "Jolly", in 2017, which produces a broader variety of content intended for a more global audience.
+Carrott and Kendal created the account now named "JOLLY" on 8th October 2015 and officially launched the "Jolly" channel in 2017, which produces a broader variety of content intended for a more global audience.
 Both Carrott and Kendal frequently have friends and family on as guests, including Kendal's brother-in-law, Chris Lee.